swar/dslabs/labs/lab1-clientserver/README.md

 only one outstanding request at a time.
 (In practice, many distributed systems allow the client to issue multiple simultaneous requests; the bookkeeping for that is a bit more involved.)
-Also, recall that the timer interrupt handler will fire iff you explicitly set a timer.
+Also, recall that the timer interrupt handler will fire if you explicitly set a timer.

 The client interface includes both a polling and a blocking interface.
 `hasResult` should return whether the client has a result for the most recent